-As we all learn to coexist and hopefully continue to prosper amongst this pandemic, it’s important to consider how to pivot your campaign planning to continue to resonate with your audience and attract the right kind of attention.
+As we all learn to coexist and hopefully continue to prosper during this pandemic, it’s important to consider how to pivot your campaign planning to continue to resonate with your audience and attract the right kind of attention.
 At Bee Line, we have been fighting on the frontlines of health throughout the pandemic, and have seen a lot of success in embracing the trials and tribulations in order to better educate, sell to, and connect with our community.
 Consider following these three marketing concepts in order to remain agile and successful in your campaign efforts.

 Offer Value No Matter What